Cup of Flour

 Chocolate chips folded into the red velvet cookie dough.

-Step 5: Bake: Scoop 1-inch balls of cookie dough, then roll in the palms of your hands to shape, and place 1-inch apart on the baking sheets.
-Stick 4-5 extra chocolate chips into the cookie dough balls if you like them to be extra chocolaty.
-Bake for 6-8 minutes.
+Step 5 - Bake: Scoop 1-inch balls of cookie dough, then roll in the palms of your hands to shape, and place 1-inch apart on the baking sheets.
+Stick a few extra chocolate chips into the cookie dough balls and bake in the preheated oven for 6-8 minutes.

 Unbaked red velvet cookies on a baking sheet.